 First, let's clarify some terminology.
 All cacti are succulents, but not all succulents are cacti.
 While both cacti and succulents have thick fleshy parts that can store moisture for use when times are tough, the similarity ends there.

 A true cactus has an areole.
 It looks like a patch of cotton from which spines, flowers, and roots grow.
 While some succulents may have spines, they do not have areoles.

 Although some succulents are winter hardy, many are native to warmer worlds and are quite content as easy-care houseplants.
 All they need is a bright, sunny location, proper temperature, and occasional watering.
 Succulents are happy next to southern exposure windows or near fluorescent lights.

 Even though cacti and succulents can tolerate dry conditions for extended periods, they appreciate some water, especially during their active growth period.
-Soil should be watered thoroughly but allowed to dry for a few days.
+Therefore, the soil should be watered thoroughly but allowed to dry for a few days.
 Be sure to use a well-drained cactus soil mix.
 In winter, keep dormant plants on the dry side for longer periods.
-Overwatering dormant succulents can lead to rotting of the plant's stems or roots.
+Overwatering dormant succulents can lead to the rotting of the plant's stems or roots.

 Dormant plants prefer temperatures between 45 and 55 degrees F. Flower buds are more likely to form at cooler temperatures.
-Areas next to windows often provide the perfect growing environment during the winter and can satisfy the cool temperature requirement.
+Areas next to windows often provide the perfect growing environment during the winter and satisfy the cool temperature requirement.
 Average room temperatures will not harm the plant, but cold helps to promote flowers.

 During the summer, cacti and succulents like to be outdoors.
-Locate them where they get light shade and keep them watered.
+So, locate them where they get light shade and keep them watered.

 Unusual is the operative word when describing cacti and succulents.
 One look at the variety of sizes, textures, and colors will make a fanatic succulent collector out of many gardeners.
 A few succulents are good starter plants for their ease of maintenance.